Hybrid Training Program FAQ: How to Choose the Right Plan for Strength and Endurance

 What should a good hybrid training program include?

-A good hybrid training program should include:
+A well-built hybrid training program should always include a clear backbone of:

 strength work